April 18, 2026

 As aversion to public noise pushes people to have fewer babies, it will be increasingly urgent to frame this cultural idiosyncrasy as an economic liability.
 Data from the Bank of Japan shows that approximately 60% of the Japanese economy is private consumption.
 The country’s future economic health depends increasingly on the local consumer base not shrinking rapidly in the coming years.

 The general public will not voluntarily abandon a cherished social norm.
 Instead, it will be up to the Japanese government to look at how it can reverse cultural aversions to children among citizens.
-In particular, a greater effort at policy reforms will be needed to create a widespread mindset that supports and approves the presence of babies—and their inevitable noises—in public spaces.
+In particular, the government needs to push for stronger policy reforms to build a more supportive mindset around the presence of babies—and their inevitable noise—in public spaces.
 Transparent regulations, such as on what types of businesses in what areas can restrict access to children at what times, will provide the legal foundation for new social expectations.

 The solution to the low birth rate in Japan?